 Information for Patients Referred to the University Hospital BerbeeWalsh Emergency Department

 Parking is available in the ramp at the Emergency Department's entrance.
 If you go through the gate, please bring your ticket inside with you.

 Check in at the desk in the Emergency Department (ED) waiting room.
 Staff will need your name and birth date and will ask you questions about your illness or injury.

-You will then be seen by a triage nurse to help determine the severity of your illness or injury.
+You will then be seen by a nurse to help determine the severity of your illness or injury.
 The nurse will take a set of vital signs (your temperature, heart rate, breathing rate and blood pressure).
-If all of the patient rooms are full, you may be asked to wait in the waiting room.
+If all of the patient rooms are full, you may be asked to wait in the waiting room, however, we will attempt to get you into an exam room as soon as possible.

 Please know, even if the clinic called us to let us know you would be coming, we will evaluate the severity of your illness and injury and you will be seen as soon as possible, however, there may be some waiting time.

 Patient Care Area

 You may notice other patients being taken to a room before you, even if they arrived after you.
 We see the sickest and most severely injured patients first.
 Patients may also be arriving to the ED by ambulance and helicopter.
 If you have questions about the wait time, please check in at the desk.
 Once a room is available for you, staff will help you to the room.

 Length of Stay